Tate resolutions on toric varieties: The multigraded BGG correspondence

 \begin{remark} A main emphasis of \cite{EFS} is the relationship between BGG and linear complexes over polynomial and exterior algebras~\cite[Section 3]{EFS}.
-While much of this theory extends naturally to the multigraded setting, Remark~\ref{rmk:hirz non linear and qiso} shows that there are significant distinctions.
-For instance, one of the fundamental facts used by Eisenbud-Fl{\o}ystad-Schreyer in their construction of Tate resolutions for $\PP^n$ is that, for any finitely generated module $M$ and any $d\gg 0$, the minimal free resolution of the truncated module $M_{\geq d}$ is linear, i.e. of the form $\LL(N)$ for some $E$-module $N$~\cite[\S4]{EFS}.
+While some of this theory extends naturally to the multigraded setting, there are also significant distinctions; we explore this in detail in our follow-up papers \cite{linear, positivity}.
+For instance, one of the fundamental facts used by Eisenbud-Fl{\o}ystad-Schreyer in their construction of Tate resolutions for $\PP^n$ is that, for any finitely generated module $M$ and any $d\gg 0$, the minimal free resolution of the truncated module $M_{\geq d}$ is linear, in the sense that it is of the form $\LL(N)$ for some $E$-module $N$~\cite[\S4]{EFS}.
 A similar fact plays a key role in Eisenbud-Erman-Schreyer's construction for products of projective spaces~\cite[Proof of Corollary 1.14]{EES}.
-This fails for more general toric varieties, motivating the need for a new approach to constructing Tate resolutions.
+However, this fundamentally fails to hold for more general toric varieties, motivating the need for a new approach to constructing Tate resolutions.
 For instance, let $S$ be the Cox ring of a Hirzebruch surface of type 3, with notation as in Example \ref{ex:RR hirz}.
 Consider $M = S/(x_3 - x_0^3x_1, x_2)$.
-For any $d=(d_1,d_2)$ with $d_1,d_2\geq 0$, the minimal free resolution of $M_{\geq d}(d)$ is the Koszul complex
+For any $d=(d_1,d_2)$ with $d_1,d_2\geq 0$, the minimal free resolution of $M_{\geq d}$ is a twist of the Koszul complex on $x_3 - x_0^3x_1$ and $x_2$, which is not of the form $\LL(N)$ for any $E$-module $N$. \end{remark}